jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 ### 5 Power to access employment documents
 The power in section 275A to require a document applies on and from the commencement of that section, even if the document was created before that commencement.

+### Part 4 — Provision relating to Immigration (Fiscal Sustainability and System Integrity) Amendment Act 2025

+### 6 Persons released on conditions before commencement date
+(1) This clause applies to any person who before the commencement date had been released under section 317(1)﻿(b)﻿(ii), 318(3)﻿(b), 323(3), or 324A(6)﻿(b) subject to conditions under section 320 (as it was before the commencement date).
+(2) Subject to subclause (3), the conditions of release that applied to the person immediately before the commencement date are not affected by the amendments made to this Act by the amendment Act.
+(3) Any variation of the conditions must be made under this Act as amended by the amendment Act.
+(4) In this clause,—
+  - **amendment Act** means the Immigration (Fiscal Sustainability and System Integrity) Amendment Act 2025
+  - **commencement date** means the day after Royal assent.

 ## Schedule 1 — Convention Relating to the Status of Refugees